Kentucky Judge Refuses To Hear Gay Adoption Cases, Refers To Gay Couples As ‘Practicing Homosexuals’

 “If we are going to let liberal judges write their personal biases and prejudices into law, as we have done on issues of marriage and sexuality, then in the interest of fairness we are going to have to allow judges whose personal biases and prejudices are different to recuse themselves from such cases.”

 Kentucky lawyers have responded that, under the circumstances, they will expect Judge Nance to recuse himself from any case involving gay people, including divorce (which the judge is also allegedly opposed to) involving a spouse coming out of the closet.
-They describe Nance as highly religious, and note that he begins each day by requiring the court to stand for the Pledge of Allegiance.
+They describe Nance as highly religious and note that he begins each day by requiring the court to stand for the Pledge of Allegiance.
 He also allegedly requires couples in uncontested divorces with no children to appear in court, offers condolences for the end of their marriage, and requires them to describe the reasons why their marriage failed, despite any legal precedent requiring it.
 Moreover, he also allegedly asks divorcing couples where they go to church, and if they are true believers.

 Kentucky has been seen as notably hostile to same-sex couples after Rowan County Clerk Kim Davis dominated headlines for weeks over her refusal to issue marriage licenses to same-sex couples, following the Supreme Court’s decision in Obergefell v.
 Hodges making same-sex marriage a legal right across the nation, an act for which she recently avoided paying legal fees.